knative/docs/serving/outbound-network-access.md

 # Configuring outbound network access

+This guides walks you through enabling outbound network access for a Knative app.

 Knative blocks all outbound traffic by default.
-To enable outbound access (when you want to connect to Cloud Storage API, for example), you need to change the scope of the proxy IP range by editing the `config-network` map.
+To enable outbound access (when you want to connect to the Cloud Storage API, for example), you need to change the scope of the proxy IP range by editing the `config-network` map.

 ## Determining the IP scope of your cluster